bedefaced/sipdotnet/README.md

 Using
 -----

 You can access to wrapped liblinphone actions and events by `Phone` class.
-Only that you need is the SIP account (`Account` class), [sipdotnet.dll](https://github.com/bedefaced/sipdotnet/blob/dev/lib/sipdotnet.zip) and linphone libraries (see *Requirements* section).
+Only that you need is the SIP account (`Account` class).

 For using library from .NET code you need to copy linphone dlls ([liblinphone and dependencies](https://github.com/bedefaced/sipdotnet#requirements)) to directory with your EXE file (or use, for example, [Add item](https://msdn.microsoft.com/en-us/library/9f4t9t92(v=vs.100).aspx) dialog in Visual Studio (and select *Copy to Output*: `Copy if newer` or `Copy always` in `Properties` window of added dlls)) and then add `sipdotnet.dll` (or the whole project) as dependency to your solution.